 - Volunteer grants: Many companies offer employee volunteer grants.
 Through these programs, a company commits to making a donation to an organization their employee volunteers with after the volunteer has put in a certain number of hours.
 Encourage employees to learn whether their employer offers volunteer grants and to apply for one if they do.
 This is an easy (and free!) way for your volunteer to help you raise more.

 - Matching gifts: Matching gifts are similar to volunteer grants in that they involve support from a volunteer’s employer.
 With a matching gift program, employers provide a matching donation to the organization their employees gave to.
-For example, if your volunteer were to give $20, their employer would submit their own $20 donation, doubling the volunteer’s impact.
+For example, if your volunteer gave $20, their employer would submit their own $20 contribution, doubling the volunteer’s impact.

 Your volunteers spend their extra time giving to your organization because they believe in your cause, and many of them probably donate on a regular basis.
 Don’t be afraid to ask them to give, seek out opportunities like securing matching gifts, or even simply share your online donation page on their social media profile.
 As “insiders” to your organization, they recognize the need to continually raise support, and will be happy to help!

-Factoring volunteers into your fundraising strategy takes extra planning and consideration, but can pay off, helping you accomplish your goals and retain volunteer support.
-Start planning how volunteers can get involved into your strategy early, find meaningful activities for them to do, and don’t be afraid to ask them to give a monetary donation.
+Factoring volunteers into your fundraising strategy takes extra planning and consideration but can pay off, helping you accomplish your goals and retain volunteer support.
+Start planning how volunteers can get involved in your strategy early, find meaningful activities for them to do, and don’t be afraid to ask them to give a monetary donation.